ICARDA genebank: collecting, conserving, and using dryland agrobiodiversity

 ICARDA’s genebank system works alongside global networks to collect, conserve, and develop vital genetic resources to protect agrobiodiversity in dry regions.

 Agro-biodiversity supports the livelihoods of millions of people living within rural communities throughout the globe.
 It is critical to protect genetic resources for global food security and stability amid the challenges presented by climate change, diminishing natural resources, and a rapidly growing population.

 ICARDA’s dry region genebank system was established in 1985 in Tel Hadiya, Syria.
-It contains 157,000 samples of major winter cereals, food legumes, forage, and rangeland species drawn from four major Vavilovian centers of plant diversity – including the ‘Fertile Crescent’ in Western Asia, the Abyssinian highlands in Ethiopia, and the Nile Valley, where the earliest known crop domestication practices were first recorded.
+It contains around 143,000 samples of major winter cereals, food legumes, forage, and rangeland species drawn from four major Vavilovian centers of plant diversity – including the ‘Fertile Crescent’ in Western Asia, the Abyssinian highlands in Ethiopia, and the Nile Valley, where the earliest known crop domestication practices were first recorded.
 Many plants are now extinct or endangered in their natural habitats.